Blush Pink Dried Artificial Floral Arrangement

 Cool and minimal.
 Bleached white pampas, silvery lunaria (honesty), cotton stems, and pale eucalyptus.
 This cooler palette captures the frost-and-snow aesthetic of a Scandinavian winter — clean, calm, and quietly elegant.

 Both work.
 The warm palette suits traditional homes and the Christmas period specifically.
 The cool palette carries better through January and February when the festive decorations come down but you still want something beautiful.
+When spring arrives, the palette shifts again — see our spring dried flower trends for lighter styling ideas.

 Christmas Styling Ideas